SafeAILab/EAGLE/README.md

 _Inference is conducted on RTX 3090 GPUs at fp16 precision using the Vicuna 33B model.
 For an enhanced viewing experience, the animation has been sped up fourfold._

 ## Todo
-- [x] Support non-greedy inference.
+- [x] Support non-greedy inference (provably maintaining text distribution).
 - [ ] Support bs > 1.
 - [ ] Support vLLM.
 - [ ] Support more LLMs such as Mixtral 8x7B.